nnethercott/nnethercott.github.io/src/content/blog/tok.md

 For a vocabulary size of 50257, the token throughput with this approach for a 2.5MB subset of the [wikitext dataset](https://huggingface.co/datasets/wikitext) is somewhere in the neighborhood of **0.09MB/s**.

 This approach definitely gets the job done but it's incredibly inefficient!
 Indeed, this solution has a time complexity of $$O(mn)$$, where $$m$$ is the vocab size and $$n$$ is the length of the text you want to encode.
-As the vocabulary size and/or length of the text increase we get significant slowdowns :(
+As the vocabulary size and/or length of the text increase we get significant slowdowns.

 ## A more efficient solution  - *O(m log(n))*